Skip to main content

 Works with any AI coding assistant

-Examples in this chapter use Claude Code, but the TDG loop works with any AI coding assistant that can read your files and generate code -- GitHub Copilot, Cursor, Windsurf, or others.
-The loop is tool-agnostic: you write the specification, any AI generates, your tests verify.
+Examples in this chapter use Claude Code, but the TDG loop works with any AI coding assistant that can read your files and generate code: GitHub Copilot, Cursor, Windsurf, or others.
+The loop is tool-agnostic.
+You write the specification, any AI generates, your tests verify.